MikeSanDev/Kinetic-React/README.md

-# Kinetic Footwear (React Version)
+# Kinetic Footwear (React V2)

-A recreated React version of my Kinetic Footwear project for a local start up.
+I recreated a React version of my Kinetic Footwear project for a local start up.
 I prefer working with React and I am currently working on recreating and improving the previous Python version.

 "A test e-commerce site for a startup company that sells a usb/charge-able sneaker with every step -currently a concept site to show investors.
 A survey was implemented in order to get quantifiable data to show an interest for this product."